yandex-cloud/docs/en/managed-redis/operations/hosts.md

       {% endif %}

-      * If necessary, configure public access to hosts.
+      * If necessary, configure public access to the host.
-      * If you add a host to a sharded cluster, select a shard.
+      * If you are adding a host to a sharded cluster, select a shard.

 - CLI